Scholarship Value: $1,000

 - Service to and participation in JASC and other Japanese American community events, programs, and projects.

-- While grades are not always indicative of ability, good grades or steady improvement of grades throughout high school, suggest the student takes their education seriously.
-Grades will be considered as a measure of the student’s interest and seriousness.
+- While grades are not always indicative of ability, good grades or steady improvement of grades throughout high school suggest the student takes their education seriously.
+Grades will be considered as a measure of the student’s interest and seriousness in the pursuit of higher education.
 The student’s coursework and course levels will also be reviewed as an indication of interests and motivation.

 - Participation in extracurricular activities is important and will be considered in evaluating an applicant.
-Considerations will include the level or degree of the applicant’s commitment, leadership, and accomplishments in the activity, etc.
+Considerations will include the level or degree of the applicant’s commitment, leadership, and accomplishments in the activity.